 Offered at the Green Bay campus.
 For information: (920) 498-5444.
-Toll-free: (800) 422-NWTC, ext.
-5444.
+Toll-free: (888) 385-6982.

 The Jewelry Repair and Fabrication Program prepares students to design, create, and repair jewelry by applying a variety of manufacturing and fabrication processes and techniques.